Home

 The special Supplemental Nutrition Program for Women, Infants, and Children (WIC) is a short-term intervention program designed to influence nutrition and health behaviors of those eligible for WIC.

-A supplemental nutrition and education program for eligible pregnant, postpartum and breastfeeding women, infants, and young children to age 5 years.
+A nutrition education and supplemental food program for eligible pregnant, postpartum, breastfeeding women and children up to age five.

 WIC is the Special Supplemental Food Program for Women, Infants, and Children.
 It provides nutrition education and checks for free nutritious food to eligible participants.